-The Engineer proposed a surface of 6" recycled asphalt, but Genesee Fire Protection District and the SEAR Working Group are leaning toward an unpaved road.
+Genesee Fire Protection District and the SEAR Working Group favor an unpaved, natural surface road.
 An unpaved road does not affect fire apparatus usage.
 There are unpaved roads throughout Jefferson County that take heavy daily traffic (the SEAR will not) with only infrequent maintenance (typically grading and compacting every several years).
 We have excellent soil conditions, so a properly designed and constructed unpaved road and drainage system is a viable option.
 Paved roads, particularly on slopes, required annual crack filling to protect them from freeze-thaw.
 Unpaved roads, with less impervious surfaces, result in less stormwater runoff than paved roads.
 Paving the road adds about an estimated quarter million dollars to the cost.
 Finally, unpaved roads are aesthetically more compatible with our mountain community.